On the boundary Carrollian conformal algebra: Introduction

 There are two important features that the BCCA lacks that makes its study both challenging and warranted, these being a grading and a Virasoro subalgebra.
 Symmetry algebras of string theory worldsheets usually have both, making them amenable to thorough, quantum mechanical treatment using the power tools of vertex operator algebras and semi-infinite cohomology \cite{BPZ1984, FGZ1986, Borcherds, FLM, LianZuckerman}.
 Today, these toolkits can be coupled with the troves of knowledge on the representation theory of integer-graded infinite-dimensional Lie algebras, to which the the past two decades of active research in both physics \cite{BagchiGopakumarMandalMiwa, BanerjeeJatkarMukhiNeogi, BanerjeeJatkarDileepLodatoMukhiNeogi, CampoleoniGonzalezOblakRiegler, BatlleCampelloGomis, FarahmandParsaSheikh-Jabbari, GrumillerPerezSheikh-JabbariTroncosoZwikel, BatlleCampelloGomis2, Figueroa-OFarrillVishwa, BatlleFigueroaGomisVishwa, Aggarwal:2025hji} and mathematics \cite{ZhangDong, LuZhao10, GaoJiangPei, BaoJiangPei, Radobolja, MazorchukZhao, JiangZhang, LiuZhao, AdamovicLuZhao, AdamovicRadobolja, JiangPeiZhang, BabichenkoKawasetsuRidoutStewart, DongPeiXia, LiuPeiXiaZhao, DilxatGaoLiu} have contributed.
 However, with neither a grading nor a Virasoro subalgebra, the BCCA cannot be studied using these well-established techniques.
 Hence, understanding the representations of the BCCA presents a novel challenge for both physicists and mathematicians.
 We therefore develop and employ new approaches that we hope can lay the groundwork for future studies on infinite-dimensional Lie algebras that are not integer-graded while shedding some light on the spectrum of the open tensionless string.

-In this paper, we start by studying representations of the BCCA and its subalgebra $\OO \coloneqq \spn\{\OO_n \mid n \geq 1\}$ by restricting well-known representations of the Virasoro and BMS$_3$ algebras, namely the tensor density modules, Verma modules, the so-called ``induced modules'' introduced in \cite{BarnichOblak} which we prefer to call ``massive modules'' (see \cite{CampoleoniGonzalezOblakRiegler}), and the modules $\Omega(\lambda,a)$ introduced in \cite{LuZhao14}.
+Since the BCCA is defined as a subalgebra of the BMS$_3$ algebra, it is natural to ask whether irreducible modules over BMS$_3$ remain irreducible upon restriction to the BCCA.
+We therefore start by studying representations of the BCCA and its subalgebra $\OO \coloneqq \spn\{\OO_n \mid n \geq 1\}$ by restricting well-known representations of the Virasoro and BMS$_3$ algebras, namely the tensor density modules, Verma modules, the so-called ``induced modules'' introduced in \cite{BarnichOblak} which we prefer to call ``massive modules'' (see \cite{CampoleoniGonzalezOblakRiegler}), and the modules $\Omega(\lambda,a)$ introduced in \cite{LuZhao14}.
 We work over an arbitrary, characteristic-zero field $\kk$ to prove the following.

 \begin{theorem}[Lemma \ref{lem:tensor density direct sum}, Propositions \ref{prop:V(h,c)_free_rank1}, \ref{prop:BMS Verma is almost free over b}, \ref{prop:massive module over b}, and \ref{Omega-simplicity}] Let $h_L, h_M, c_L, c_M, a, b, \mathbf{M}, \mathbf{s} \in \kk$, and $\lambda \in \kk^*$.
 Then the following hold. \begin{enumerate} \item The tensor density module $I(0,b)$ (see Definition \ref{def:tensor density}) decomposes into a direct sum of two $\OO$-submodules. \item When restricted to $\OO$, the Virasoro Verma module $V(h_L,c_L)$ (see Definition \ref{def:Vir_Verma_module}) is a free module of rank 1.
 That is, $V(h_L,c_L) \cong U(\OO)$ as $\OO$-modules. \item When restricted to the BCCA, the BMS$_3$ Verma module $V(h_L, h_M, c_L, c_M)$ (see Definition \ref{def:BMS_Verma_module}) has the following form: